Auxilor/auxilor.github.io/docs/reforges/how-to-make-a-custom-reforge.md

 ---
-title: "How to make a custom reforge"
+title: How to make a Reforge
 sidebar_position: 2
 ---